 “I’m not going anywhere.”
 He had received plenty of air during his trips to Bombay.
 Just yesterday his brother Ravi had joined Nikhil and their mother on Chowpatty beach.
-Together they had walked along the beach, the sand hot under their bare feet, watching the waves in the dark green water.
+Together they had walked along the beach, the sand hot under their bare feet.
 Ravi had a shock of actual black hair, instead of that ridiculous toupee he had worn for the last twenty years of his life.
-Nikhil walked along Chowpatty beach with ease in a body that felt strong and vital.
-Leaving that body to return to New Orleans was one of the hardest things Nikhil had do and it only became harder with each visit home.
-Nikhil resisted at first, and then willed himself to return to that decrepit, aging body in New Orleans as Nadia repeated his name and softly pleaded with him to come back.
+Nikhil walked with ease in a body that felt strong and vital.
+Leaving that body to return to New Orleans was one of the hardest things Nikhil had ever done and it only became harder with each visit home.
+Nikhil resisted at first, and then willed himself to return as Nadia repeated “Dad” and softly pleaded with him to come back.

 “We’re going to the park,” his wife continued.
 “Just for half an hour.
 You’ll sit in your wheelchair, you don’t have to do anything.
 Once you’re there you’ll like it.”